St Frances (1384 – 1440) was born in Rome into a wealthy aristocratic family.

 - During her canonization process, more than sixty miracles were reported.

 St Frances suffered many sorrows during her life.
 Two of her children died of the plague and her husband was seriously wounded.
 St Frances nursed him for seven years until his death.

 St Frances founded the Olivetan Oblates of Mary, a group of religious lay-women who followed a normal family life but worked within the community among the poor and needy.
 She also founded a monastery at Tor de’ Specchi.
 Following her husband’s death, she moved to the monastery, becoming it’s Superior.

-St Frances’ Feast Day is the 9th March, the day of her death.
+St Frances’ Feast Day is the 9th of March, the day of her death.
 Her Patronages include car drivers, widows and the Benedictine Oblates.

 Pray for us that we will never tire of serving others.

 Glory be to the…